Satvik601/satvik-langgraph-mat496/README.md

     >LangSmith Integration:It provides real-time tracing, debugging, and performance visualization for each chatbot interaction.

+    > I changed some inputs in the code.

   Video 6-

     >External Database Memory: It stores conversation history and summaries in SQLite for long-term, persistent chatbot memory.